Voor een Nederlands versie klik Hier.

 10 million supporters of ISIS out of 1 Billion 700 Million Muslims = 0,59% ISIS supporters.

 100% – 0,59% = 99,41%

 All Muslims 100% minus 0,59% ISIS supporters = 99,41% NON ISIS supporters.

 Among the 126 representatives, who signed the letter and are from various different countries, there are 5 former and current Grand Muftis (highest official of religious law in a Muslim country) and 8 Scholars from Cairo’s Al-Azhar University, the highest seat of Sunni learning.
-Currently there are more representatives adding their names and supporting the letter on the ‘letter to baghdadi‘ website (for “unknown” reasons sometimes the website is very hard to reach).
+Currently there are more representatives adding their names and supporting the letter on the ‘letter to baghdadi‘ website (sometimes the website is very hard to reach, just keep trying).